 "Mass Producing the Personal: The Greeting Card Industry's Approach to Commercial Sentiment."
 Popular Communication, 6(4): 231-247, October 2008.

 Advertising Education Foundation Visiting Professor Program, 2007.

 My current research is on media and cultural studies of health.
 My focus is how health care is framed as a consumer issue in the United States; this research involves analysis of health care policy discourse as well as health care user perspectives and subjectivities.
-My article "Consumer subjectivity and US Healthcare Reform" is forthcoming in Health Communication, and in 2013-14 I will be preparing an external grant in this area as an ISSR Scholar.
+My article "Consumer subjectivity and US Healthcare Reform" appeared in Health Communication, and in 2014 I submitted an NSF grant titled "The Impact of Health Care Consumerism and the Consumer Frame on Health Care Policy Attitudes."
 In a separate project, I am examining non-fiction visual depictions of the end of life.
 I consider the ethics of these images, as well as how they speak to contemporary attitudes and policy stances on death and dying.

-I recently completed The Routledge Companion to Advertising and Promotional Culture (Routledge, 2013) with co-editor Dr. Matthew McAllister.
+I am co-editor of The Routledge Companion to Advertising and Promotional Culture (Routledge, 2013) with Dr. Matthew McAllister.
 With close to thirty original chapter contributions from both established and emerging scholars, the volume provides historical and scholarly context for understanding transformations in advertising, marketing, and branding, with attention to audiences, texts, technologies, and institutions.
 My new research in the area of promotional culture focuses on the relationship between social media and consumer identities.